Q: What are the best cards for building credit for 2014?

 Each month when your cycle closes, the total amount owed is what gets reported – that’s current charges + any balances you are carrying.
 So carrying a debt will indeed show account activity each month, but simply using your credit card each month for purchases will accomplish the same thing, too.
 So why keep a balance?
 Just use your account each month and pay off the purchases in full.

-Did you know that 35% of your FICO credit score is based on payment history?
+Few people realize that a full 35% of your FICO credit score is based on payment history!
 Credit building cards won’t be helpful if you don’t pay your bill on time.
 So do yourself a favor and do whatever is necessary to MAKE SURE you have that payment in on time each and every month.

 Tip #5: Keep Tabs on Your Credit Report